nyc-crh/site/content/gallery/parents-protest-for-school-transportation.md

 - physical disabilities
 - architectural barriers
 - transportation
-- disabled people
+- Disabled people
 - protest
 - school facilities
 - labor unions
 questions:
-- This bus strike prevented many disabled students from attending school, denying them their right to an education.
+- This bus strike prevented many Disabled students from attending school, denying them their right to an education.
 Do you think access to transportation affects schools and students today?
 How so?
 - News coverage emphasized white mothers who were at home all day with their children.
 What made this economically feasible?
 For whom was this not an option?
 - >
  Why do you think Mayor Koch focused his emergency transportation program, “Operation Kiddie Lift,” on children with physical disabilities, rather than on all disabled children?